ThatCooperLewis/olympus/README.md

 - **PrimordialChaos** : Superclass of all others, manages starting/stopping of threads and handles alerts

+## Docker Containers

+All services are run using docker-compose, because I hate myself and can't be bothered to learn Terraform or any other alternative for this.

+To run the services, you'll need Docker and `docker-compose` installed, which are included in [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Then, run this command..

+      docker-compose --env-file .env.production up -d

+This will initialize a Postgres DB, create the proper tables/webportal, and run the app's services once the DB is healthy.

 ## Tools

 - `tools/filter_csv.py`

-  - Used to reduce historical data into larger granuels.
+  - Used to reduce historical data into larger granules.
 Data with sporadic timing can be filtered to regular segments of time.
   - Expects a CSV with two columns: "timestamp" and "price".
-Both should be numberical.
-Timstamp should be epoch seconds.
+Both should be numerical.
+Timestamp should be epoch seconds.